 23.4 For Australia, the terms “adjustment event”, “consideration”, “GST”, “input tax credit”, “recipient”, “supplier”, “supply”, “taxable supply” and “tax invoice” each has the meaning which it is given in the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
 For New Zealand the laws as set out in the Goods and Services Tax 1985 shall apply.

 24.1 Access: The Services may be accessed in Australia, New Zealand and overseas.
 We make no representation that the Services comply with the Laws (including Intellectual Property Laws) of any country outside of Australia.
 If you access the Services from outside Australia and New Zealand, you do so at your own risk and you are responsible for complying with the Laws in the place you access the Services.

-24.2 Amendment: We may update these Terms at any time with 30 days’ notice to you.
+24.2 Amendment: We may update these Terms at any time with 90 days’ notice to you.
 Where we update these Terms we will notify you via an in-Account notification or via email.
 The amended Terms will not come into effect until after the expiry of the Initial Term unless the change is in relation to a change in Law, in which case, the amended Terms will come into effect on expiry of the 90 days’ notice.